yandex-cloud/terraform-provider-yandex/docs/resources/organizationmanager_group.md

 ## Import

-A Yandex.Cloud Organization Manager Group can be imported using the `id` of the resource, e.g.:
+A Yandex Cloud Organization Manager Group can be imported using the `id` of the resource, e.g.:

 ```
 $ terraform import yandex_organizationmanager_group.group "group_id"